Registering for the CUNY Academic Commons is easy. Just fill in the fields below and we'll get a new account set up for you in no time.

 Because the Commons is meant to be a space for collaboration between members of the City University of New York, a CUNY email address is required to use the site.
 Please use your CUNY email address to register.
 You may change your preferred email address after registering if you'd like.

-Your responses in the form fields below will be displayed on your profile page, which is open to the public.
+Your responses in the form fields below will be displayed on your Public Portfolio.
+Once you've logged in, you can change your visibility prefences under Settings.
 Only your name and college are required.
 You can always add, edit, or remove information at a later date.

 Be sure to include http://